What is Proxmox: A Complete Guide to Proxmox VE and Benefits

 • Proxmox VE recommends following best practices for backups, including regular recovery testing and verification.

-• The platform supports integration with third-party backup solutions, providing users with additional options for data protection.
+• The platform also supports integration with third-party backup solutions, providing users with additional options for data protection.

 Enterprise Features in Proxmox from an Single Platform.